oovaa/hasanah/README.md

 ### Can I use Hasanah offline?
 While Hasanah requires an internet connection to fetch new content, we're exploring offline caching for future releases.

+### How can I hide a popup?

+To hide a popup in Hasanah, simply press the `Esc` key on your keyboard.
+This will hide the popup and allow you to continue working without interruptions.

 ---

 ## 🙏 Acknowledgments